by Texas Homesteader ~

 Very Basic Ingredients

 Ya know, I figure BBQ sauce is just a simple tomato based sauce with sweet, zingy and/or smoky additions.
 So I went searching for a simple mix-n-pour basic BBQ sauce recipe.
 I found this one over at Cook The Story and it seemed simple enough.
 Ketchup, mustard and honey.
-This post states if you like you can jazz it up with garlic powder, cayenne, Tabasco or Worcestershire sauce too.
+Their post states if you like you can jazz it up with garlic powder, cayenne, Tabasco or Worcestershire sauce too.
 I think any of those would be good options.

 But I opted for a quick splash of balsamic vinegar for a little zing and some liquid smoke too.
 I do like a smoky BBQ sauce, don’t you??
-So I pulled out my ingredients & mixed it all up in my 2-cup measuring cup.
+So I pulled out my ingredients & mixed it all up right in my 2-cup measuring cup.

 Worked Great For Our BBQ Sandwiches